 Manage and Edit New Submissions

 After reading this submission, you'll either delete it (and perhaps ban the author), or accept it.
-If you accept it, you have the option to edit it before building the page, and the option to include it in your RSS/Blog It! feed.
+If you accept it, you have the option to edit it before building the page, and the option to include it in your RSS feed and on your Blog It! page.

 You also have the chance to preview the page to see how it will appear live on your site.